tianjianl/arxiv-competition/README.md

 ## Training
 in order to start training, simply type
 ```
-python train.py
+sh train.sh
 ```
+then all of the requirements should be installed automatically.
-then two .csv files will be generated.
+after the training loop, two .csv files will be generated.
 The two files `submission.csv` is the unsmoothed output and `submission_cs.csv` is the smoothed output of the model.

 - `graphmodel_1.py`contains the code for our graph neural network with residual connections.